Skyscanner/backpack/packages/bpk-component-navigation-stack/README.md

-By default the `pushView` and `popView` callbacks are forwarded to the children, if you want to disabled this behaviour pass `false` as the second argument, in this case the callbacks are forwarded to the Stack component instead.
+By default the `pushView` and `popView` callbacks are forwarded to the children, if you want to disabled this behaviour pass `false` as the second argument, in this case the